mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 So, little boys in Green Gulch – during the mealtime, we shouldn't say anything, so everybody [is] quiet.
 Kids' delusions drop off very naturally, so the moment when they came into the Green Gulch dining room, all delusions drop off, so they keep quiet.
 That's interesting.

 And then, during the meal, the Ino hit the one clapper *[clap]*; that means the sign of ... giving the permission to talk.
-So the Ino hit the clapper once, [and] immediately a little boy [said], "Hi!" *[he laughs]* Immediately he says to me, "Hi!"
+So the Ino hit the clapper once, [and] immediately a little boy [said], "Hi!" *[he laughs]* Immediately he said to me, "Hi!"
 So I said, "Hi!" *[laughter]* This is very interesting.

 ##### 1:00:46

-...
-We don't know how much delusions drop off.
-No, we don't realize, we don't perceive, how much *[unintelligible]* Because, the dropping off is possible only when you fit right now, right here, [calmly?].
+Anyway, we don't know how much delusions drop off.
+No, we don't realize, we don't perceive, how much [they drop away?].
+Because, the dropping off is possible only when you fit right now, right here, calmly.
 At that time, no delusions come up.
 So, immediately you are right in the middle of total personality.
 You can manifest yourself just like a watersprout, blooming.
 But you don't perceive.
 And also, we don't know how much, what it is; we don't realize.
 Because [it's] too quick, simultaneous.

 That is ... [to] sew a good seed.
 Good time and occasion, and good conditions – we can create [them], right now, right here.

 That's why shikantaza is not a means to an end, leaving here to reach the other shore, struggling for getting enlightenment, et cetera.
 This is fine.
 Well this is very nice; this is a kind of zazen, so, you can do this.
 But, what you are struggling for is nothing but a distraction.
 Don't you think so?
-This is very true.
+This is really true.
 Distraction.
-Why don't you deal with it? *[unintelligible]*
+Why don't you [deal with it?]
+This is still a delusion.

 ##### 1:02:50